Code-Institute-Submissions/TVreview/README.md

 - Suggested tv shows similar to the one they are looking at

 ### Future Features
-- Suggested titles come up as user is searching
+- As the user types in Suggested titles come up as user is searching
 - User can search genres, actors etc.
 - User can see a trailer for the tv show
 - User is given options of where to view the show